dftbplus/dftbplus/INSTALL.rst

   want to build the MPI-parallelised version of the code

 * In addition to ScaLAPACK, the `ELSI
-  <https://wordpress.elsi-interchange.org/>`_ libray for large scale systems can
+  <https://wordpress.elsi-interchange.org/>`_ library for large scale systems can
   also be used.

 * The M4 preprocessor, if you want to build the MPI-parallelised version of the